 Master Degree and Post-Baccalaureate Certificate Program Students

 - Minimum cumulative grade-point average (GPA) – Qualitatively, on a scale of 4.0, students receiving federal financial aid must maintain a minimum cumulative GPA of 2.75.
-Students may not earn a grade of C, D or F in any coursework.

 - Minimum cumulative completion rate – Quantitatively, financial aid recipients must maintain a cumulative completion rate equal to or exceeding two-thirds (67%) of the credits attempted.

 - Maximum timeframe to completion of degree or certificate – The maximum timeframe is the maximum amount of time it takes to complete the degree or certificate.
 Full-time students must complete the required course work within 2 calendar years from the date of matriculation.
 Part-time students must complete the required course work with 4 calendar years from the date of matriculation.

 Doctoral Program Students